© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Remains of Llangewydd Church & Churchyard is a scheduled monument protected by Cadw under reference GM237.
 View the official record →

-Remains of Llangewydd Church and Churchyard is a medieval ecclesiastical site located in Glamorgan, Wales, designated as a Scheduled Ancient Monument.
+Remains of Llangewydd Church & Churchyard is a medieval religious site located in Glamorgan, Wales, designated as a scheduled ancient monument.
 It is designated a Scheduled Ancient Monument by Cadw under reference GM237.

 Remains of Llangewydd Church & Churchyard dates from the medieval period, and is classified as a church.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Remains of Llangewydd Church & Churchyard is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is GM237.